FernleafSystems/Shield-Security-for-WordPress/readme.txt

 Tested up to: 4.5
 Stable tag: 5.0.3

-The Most Comprehensive and Easy-To-Use Security System for WordPress (formerly the WordPress Simple Firewall).
+The Most Comprehensive and Highest-Rated Security System for WordPress (formerly the WordPress Simple Firewall).

 == Description ==